troyharris/snowsparrow/cline_docs/activeContext.md

 - Implementing role-based access control with admin privileges
 - Using modular prompt architecture with reusable prompt components (injects)
 - Using a centralized global saved items page rather than tool-specific interfaces
+- Using Google One Tap for seamless authentication experience

 ## Current Considerations